Projects

 How I Approach Project Work

-I tend to slow things down before scaling them up.
-I’d rather understand a situation than amplify it.
-I’ve learned, sometimes the hard way, that values have to be built into how you work — not added to the summary at the end.
-And I’m more interested in whether something holds up over time than whether it looks impressive right now.
+I would rather understand a situation than amplify it too quickly.
+I have learned, sometimes the hard way, that values have to be built into the work, not added as keywords for the search engines or a summary at the end.

 Selected Projects